 A holiday home is a property that you own but don’t live in full-time.
 You might visit each weekend, or just during school holidays, or only occasionally for a summer break.
 Insuring the property with holiday home insurance can protect it from things like damage, fire, and theft, whether this happens while you are there, or when the property is empty.

-You might need holiday let insurance instead, which can cover things like liability insurance for both guests who stay in your property, as well as any employees attending to the property for management, cleaning or maintenance reasons.
+Holiday let insurance can cover things like liability insurance for both guests who stay in your property, as well as any employees attending to the property for management, cleaning or maintenance reasons.
+Most holiday homes which are let out to the public have a weekly cleaner, and may also have a managing agent, gardener, housekeeper or other staff.
+If you own a large holiday home and let it out to big groups, you may also have caterers coming in to provide meals.

-Emergency travel cover - If there is an emergency at the property and you are forced to travel to the property to sort it out, holiday home insurance can cover these costs.
+Emergency travel cover: If there is an emergency at the property and you are forced to travel to the property to sort it out, holiday home insurance can cover these costs.
+This is particularly relevant if you are managing the property yourself and do not have a housekeeper or an agent, or your property is in a remote area, or it is abroad.

-Home emergency cover - If you need an urgent tradesperson, such as for a faulty hot water service, or a locksmith if you lock yourself out, you can add this an optional extra.
+Home emergency cover: If you need an urgent tradesperson, such as for a faulty hot water service, or a locksmith if you lock yourself out, you can add this an optional extra.
+This can be useful if you are unable to get to your holiday home to fix the problem immediately, either because of work or family commitments or because you live a long way away.

 No, but it may be a condition of the mortgage you have for the property that the property is insured at all times.
 You may feel more comfortable knowing the property is fully insured if you are not visiting the property regularly and it is empty much of the time.